Research-Knowledge-Discovery/Research-Knowledge-Discovery.github.io/research/projects.markdown

 <script src="{{ site.baseurl }}/assets/js/filter.js"></script>
 <script>
     // Hide certain filters based on whether or not the corresponding tags have actually been used in the
-    // elements on this page (in this case, projects) (tags could also have been used in news articles)
+    // elements on this page
-    // Retrieve all project research areas and topics and store them in an array...
+    // Retrieve all project research areas and topics
-    // (In Liquid, they need to be appended to a string first and then split again to form an array)
     {% assign used_tags = "" %}
     {% for project in site.projects %}
         {% for area in project.research-areas.areas %}